 Learn how to react even when you’re not sure how to respond

-One last thing, before your language exchange: learn the most essential phrases for expressing yourself, especially, for example: “Can you please repeat yourself?” or, “How do you say _____?”
+One last thing before your language exchange.
+You should learn the most essential phrases for expressing yourself, especially things like: “Can you please repeat yourself?” or “How do you say _____?”
 This will allow you to have a fluid back-and-forth, even when you don’t understand everything 100%.
-You can find all these important phrases in Explore > Categories > The Basics > Starting a Conversation in your MosaLingua app.
-Learn them, and keep them at hand while chatting with your conversation partners.

 For even more great information and to get ready for your language exchange, check out our article on the Seven Golden Rules of Studying with a Language Partner.

-How to practice
+How to practice with conversation partners

-Finding the right site is only half the battle.
-To considerably improve your speaking skills you really need to have frequent conversations with your conversation partner(s).
-In this video, Alizah talks about the importance of language exchange sites for practicing a language, without ever leaving your house.
-She also gives you three great tips to help you make friends with somebody on the other side of the world.
-Plus, how to make rapid progress by speaking in your target language.
+In this video, Alizah discusses the importance of language exchange sites for practicing a language without ever leaving your house.
+She also offers three great tips for making friends with people on the other side of the world and explains how to make rapid progress by speaking in your target language.

-Everything you need to know about language exchanges with conversation partners in one video!
+Everything you need to know about language exchanges with conversation partners

 Sum It Up: How and Where to Find Conversation Partners for Language Practice

-In our opinion, the best language exchange website is Tandem, which also has a great app for chatting with your language partners on the go.
-The best language exchange app is HelloTalk, and italki is the best site/app for finding affordable language tutors.
+The best tandem language exchange app is HelloTalk, and LanguaTalk is the best site for finding affordable language tutors.
 However, this may depend on personal taste, so try them out and pick the one you like best.

-All these sites are very useful, and you will not struggle to find conversation partners with them.
-Many other language exchange sites offer similar services, but we wanted to give you the best to save you time.
-For the sake of completeness, I’ll mention those that didn’t seem as good or functional to me.
-For instance, Verbling which used to be free but now is paid, Livemocha, Busuu, 12Speak, and Free4Talk (which is primarily for English learners).
-My Happy Planet is fine but not yet available for many languages.
+For the sake of completeness, I’ll mention those that didn’t seem as good or functional when we wrote this article.
+For instance, Verbling (which used to be free but now is paid), Livemocha, Busuu, 12Speak, and Free4Talk (which is primarily for English learners).
+My Happy Planet is decent but not yet available for many languages.
 Some sites, like Polyglot Club, appear to be best suited for people who prefer offline interactions.

 Also, be sure to sign up for our FREE language learning kit that covers all the basics of your target language.